bcgov/smk-cli/docs/getting-started.md

 Node.js is a free, open source server environment that runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.), for running JavaScript on a server based environment.

-NPM is a package manager for Node.js applications and is intalled along side Node.js.
+NPM is a package manager for Node.js applications and is installed along side Node.js.

 These tools are needed to install and run the SMK-CLI and build your final SMK project for local testing.